Digraphons: connectivity and spectral aspects: Our results

-This operator-theoretic perspective on graphons was initiated in~\cite{borgs2012convergent} and further developed in~\cite{SZEGEDY20111156}.
-A comprehensive overview of spectral aspects of graphons can be found in Section~11.6 of~\cite{MR3012035}.
-We summarize all basic spectral notions. \begin{defi}[eigenvalues, eigenfunctions, spectrum, spectral radius] Suppose that $\Gamma$ is a graphon on $\Omega$.
+\begin{defi}[eigenvalues, eigenfunctions, point spectrum, spectrum, spectral radius] Suppose that $\Gamma$ is a digraphon on $\Omega$.
 A complex number $\tau$ and a function $f\in L^2(\Omega)$ are called an \emph{eigenvalue} and an \emph{eigenfunction} of $\Gamma$, respectively if $\Gamma(f)=\tau f$.
-The collection of all eigenvalues is called the \emph{spectrum} of $\Gamma$, and denoted $\Spec(\Gamma)$.
-The \emph{spectral radius} of $\Gamma$, denoted $\rho(\Gamma)$ is the supremum of moduli over all the eigenvalues of $\Gamma$ (and is defined as $\rho(\Gamma)=0$ if $\Spec(\Gamma)=\emptyset$). \end{defi} The definitions and the properties implicitly implied in Definition~\ref{def:spectrum} are standard, see P7.3-5 in~\cite{MR0467220}.
-In particular, it is well-known $T_\Gamma$ is a compact Hilbert--Schmidt operator, its spectrum is at most countable with the only possible accumulation point at~0, and each eigenvalue is real and of modulus at most $\|\Gamma\|_\infty$.
-We do not need precise definitions at this moment and refer to~\cite[Section~7.5]{MR3012035}.
-Also, it is easy to check that the fact that $\Gamma$ is symmetric implies that $T_\Gamma$ is \emph{self-adjoint}, that is, for every $f,g\in L^2(\Omega)$ we have the equality of the inner products, $\langle f,T_\Gamma g\rangle=\langle T_\Gamma f, g\rangle$.
-Self-adjointness ensures powerful results, in particular, $\Gamma$ admits a \emph{spectral decomposition},
+The collection of all eigenvalues is called the \emph{point spectrum} of $\Gamma$, and denoted $\PSpec(\Gamma)$.
+The collection of all complex numbers $\tau$ for which $\Gamma-\tau\cdot\Identity$ is not invertible (as a bounded operator) is called the \emph{spectrum} of $\Gamma$, and denoted $\Spec(\Gamma)$.
+The \emph{spectral radius} of $\Gamma$, denoted $\rho(\Gamma)$ is the supremum of moduli over all the eigenvalues of $\Gamma$ (and is defined as $\rho(\Gamma)=0$ if $\Spec(\Gamma)=\emptyset$). \end{defi} Definition~\ref{def:spectrum} is standard, see for example P7.3-5 in~\cite{MR0467220}.
+The following properties of $T_\Gamma$ are well known and will be used throughout without further reference.
+We do not need precise definitions at this moment and refer to~\cite[Section~7.5]{MR3012035}. \begin{fact} Suppose that $\Gamma$ is a digraphon.
+Then $T_\Gamma$ has the following properties: \begin{enumerate}[label=(\roman*)] \item $T_\Gamma$ is a compact Hilbert--Schmidt operator. \item We have $\Spec(\Gamma)\setminus\{0\}=\PSpec(\Gamma)\setminus\{0\}$.
+Consequently, the spectral radius may be defined by the point spectrum rather than the spectrum. \item The spectrum is at most countable with the only possible accumulation point at~0, \item Each eigenvalue has modulus at most $\|\Gamma\|_\infty$. \item If $\Gamma$ is a graphon then $T_\Gamma$ is self-adjoint.
+This in particular means that all the eigenvalues and eigenfunctions are real and that $\Gamma$ admits a \emph{spectral decomposition},